-- press and release the emergency pushbuttons found on the control panels and of on the keyboards, open and close the access doors of the loading unit and of the base enclosure, open and close the folding platform used to mount the anchors; with each one of these operations you must hear the main contactor go on and off inside the electrical control panel onboard the loading unit - try and press the UP pushbutton on the control keyboard, whilst implementing each one of the following one at a time, pressing the emergency pushbutton, keeping an access door of the loading unit open, keeping the anchor assembly platform open
+- press and release the emergency pushbuttons found on the control panels and of on the keyboards, open and close the access doors of the loading unit and of the base enclosure, open and close the folding platform used to mount the anchors; with each one of these operations, you must hear the main contactor go on and off inside the electrical control panel onboard the loading unit - try and press the UP pushbutton on the control keyboard, while implementing each one of the following one at a time, pressing the emergency pushbutton, keeping an access door of the loading unit open, keeping the anchor assembly platform open

-In each one of these conditions, the machine must not move in any way, otherwise, shutdown it and immediately contact BETA MAX technical support.
+In each one of these conditions, the machine must not move in any way, otherwise, shut it down and immediately contact BETA MAX technical support.

-- restore all the machine's operating conditions and press the UP pushbutton on the control keyboard for a short while, the cabin will move in this direction stopping when the pushbutton is released.
-In this condition, the machine must function in pulse mode and also when keeping it pressed; - implement the same operation but press the DOWN pushbutton; ensure that the machine stops correctly on the downward end-of-travel pad; - implement this operation two or three times, checking the constant behavior of the machine - At this point, if the checks have been positive, start the assembly stage.
+- restore all the machine's operating conditions and press the UP pushbutton on the control keyboard for a short while, the cabin will move in this direction stopping when the pushbutton is released. - implement the same operation but press the DOWN pushbutton; ensure that the machine stops correctly on the downward end-of-travel pad. - implement this operation two or three times, checking the constant behavior of the machine. - At this point, if the checks have been positive, start the assembly stage.